 Examples include:

-- an emergency medicine physician who is incorporating bedside ultrasound into their practice; or
+• an emergency medicine physician who is incorporating bedside ultrasound into their practice;

-Furthermore, in instances where physicians are accepting new referrals for an area in which they have not previously practiced (or have not practised in the preceding two years), and for which there is an expectation that they have a specific or focused skill set that the referring physician is unable to provide, it is likely that a changing scope of practice process would be required.
+In instances where physicians are accepting referrals for an area in which they have not previously practiced (or have not practised in the preceding two years), and for which there is an expectation that they have a specific or focused skill set, it is likely that a changing scope of practice process would be required.
+Family Physicians accepting referrals for managing skin disorders or adding Obesity Medicine to their practice, or General Internists adding echocardiography interpretation are examples of this change of scope scenario.

 As with all applications for changing scope of practice and re-entering practice, each physician’s situation is considered individually, and the process is designed to provide support to the physician as well as an assurance of oversight to the public during this transition.

-If physicians are uncertain about whether a change of scope is considered significant or is an evolution in practice, they should contact the Inquiries Section in the Applications and Credentials Department of the College for further guidance at 416-967-2617 or via the Member Portal message center.
+If physicians are uncertain about whether a change of scope is considered significant or is an evolution in practice, they should contact the Inquiries Section in the Registration and Membership Services Department of the College for further guidance at 416-967-2617 or via the Portal message center.

 Application of policy to changes in practice environment